ibericode/boxzilla-wp/readme.txt

 = Call-To-Action Boxes =

-Scroll Triggered Boxes is a *lightweight* plugin for adding flexible call-to-actions to your WordPress site.
+Boxzilla is a *lightweight* plugin for adding flexible call-to-actions to your WordPress site.
 Boxes can slide or fade in at any point and can contain whatever content you like.

 = Features =